 It can be very difficult to rid the garden of Japanese beetles, especially once their numbers have grown.
 The best defense when combating these pests is through prevention and early detection.
 You can improve your chances of avoiding Japanese beetles by learning about their favorite weed plants and then removing them from your property.
 Examples include:

 Keeping plants healthy is another way to prevent Japanese beetle attacks, as they are attracted to the scent of ripening or diseased fruits.
 If you do happen to have an outbreak, simply pick them off plants or gently shake them off in the early morning.
 Place them into a bucket of soapy water.

 While there is really no surefire Japanese beetle home remedy, there are some tactics you can try in addition to preventative measures.
 For instance, a natural Japanese beetle repellent can include the addition of plants Japanese beetles do not like such as:

 Covering your precious plants with netting during peak season also helps.
 The use of homemade insecticidal soap or castor oil soap is another Japanese beetle home remedy worth trying.

-If all else fails, look towards eradicating their young larva or grubs, which eventually become American Japanese beetles.
+If all else fails, look towards eradicating their young larva or grubs, which eventually become Japanese beetles.
 Treat the soil in your lawn and garden with Bt (Bacillus thuringiensis) or milky spore.
-Both are natural bacterium that target grubs and eradicate future problems with Japanese beetle pests.
+Both are natural bacteria that target grubs and eradicate future problems with Japanese beetle pests.